 In March 2020, the Dallas City Council updated the Dockless Vehicle Ordinance.
 The ordinance allows the City to permit dockless vehicle companies to operate within the city limits.
 It also ensures that the companies practice ethical standards as they expand mobility options.

-Dockless vehicles include bicycles and scooters and does not use stations like the traditional systems in Fort Worth, Chicago or New York City.
+Dockless vehicles are bicycles and scooters that do not use stations like the traditional systems in Fort Worth, Chicago or New York City.
 Dockless vehicles can be found through GPS locators on a smart phone app.
-In the case of bikes, they lock to themselves by clamping the back wheel, allowing the bikes to be more widely available throughout the city.
-Scooters do not have the rear lock like the bikes, but can be activated through the app.
+The bikes lock themselves by clamping the back wheel, allowing the bikes to be widely available.
+Scooters do not have the rear lock, but can be activated through the app.

-- Download the company's app you are interested in renting from (available on IPhone and Android devices)
+Download the company's app (available on iPhone and Android devices)

 Where can I park my bike or scooter when I finish my ride?